karl-denby/mongo-infra-docker/authentik/README.md

 - Click on your new ldap-provider 'View Deployment Info'
 - Click to copy token
 - Update the docker-compose.yml file with this token, its near the end `AUTHENTIK_TOKEN: s4vflFdXrrs8aX3kp98n6NoQbM8G63I1dNfSkh76cUYvGmz5DL74up9RSo01`
-- Run `docker compose up -d` to apply this change
+- Run `docker compose up -d` **again** to apply this change
 - Wait a few seconds and then refresh the outpost page, you want to see the status of ldap-provider is now green and not 'not available'
-- I want to start again `docker volume ls` will show you athentic volumes
+- If you want to start again `docker volume ls` will show you athentic volumes
   - remove them with `docker volume rm <volume>`
   - `docker volume prune` will clean up lots of stuff (maybe too much in some cases)